cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 How might we go about fixing this?
 ----------------------------------

 To reiterate the premise in different terms, systems engineering as a discipline needs to foster a greater number of *vocational* systems engineers to ensure that it can innovate and solve the ever-complex problems of the future.
 Above I have explored what may be causing this perceived problem, so now its time to suggest some ways forward to fixing it.
+Below are a few ideas that I've had on the topic but I'd welcome any challenges to these ideas in the comments.

+#### Hackathons

+Competitions are a great way to

+#### Better Communities

+Belonging to a